Finding The Best Fonts for Logos

-The spaced lettering of the Khula font in this logo really emphasises the text.
+The spaced lettering of the Khula logo font in this logo really emphasizes the text.

 Despite the font not being bold in this DJ logo design, the pronounced type is easy to read against such a vivid background.

-Designed by Erin McLaughlin, Khula was created as a compliment to Open Sans.
+Designed by Erin McLaughlin, Khula was created as a complement to Open Sans.
 It’s a flexible font which also supports Hindi.

-It’s easy to see why Teko is a font that’s intended to be used for large display text like headlines.
+It’s easy to see why Teko is a logo font that’s intended to be used for large display text-like headlines.

 It’s a simple, clearly visible font that stands out against the black background in this design.

 The proportions of Teko are square and structured, making it the perfect fit, and one of the best fonts for logos that are square.

 Alegreya Sans SC